How Much Do You Need to Retire

 Phase 4: Work your way up to putting 10-15% of your income towards your retirement fund on an automatic monthly plan (more if you have to make up time for not saving earlier in your career.)
 If you always do this from the beginning, you won’t miss the money.

 If you follow this step to the best of your ability during your early years of working and follow a proper investment plan such as the one I’ll lay out for you, you will have enough to retire on and then some if the investment returns stay near their historic levels.
 I realize it’s hard to do this when you’re first starting out, or when you’re raising a family, but unless you’re working for the government and receiving a generous pension plan, or you become a highly paid executive later in life, you’ll regret not saving what you can earlier in your career.

 Phase 5: Decide what you’re able to give charity, and set that up as an automatic monthly payment.

 Phase 6: What’s left over after you pay yourself and pay your bills is what you get to spend on entertainment, travel, and the extra pleasures in life.

 If you follow the above steps from a young age, you will be financially worry-free, barring unexpected events.

 A quick note; I realize that not everyone will be able to meet all of the above goals at one time.
-You may have to set aside 5% in phases 3 and 4 as you start out, or it may take a couple years just to get to step 3.
+You may have to set aside 5% in phases 3 and four as you start out, or it may take a couple of years just to get to step 3.
 I know, I’ve been there.